 k) Submit to Covered California a high-level summary of marketing strategy and plan at least thirty (30) days prior to January 1st of each year that highlights marketing approach for acquisition and renewal.
 This summary should outline lead generation activities to support Agents as well as Business-to-Business advertising campaign targeted at small businesses as appropriate;

 l) Submit to Covered California annual actualized spend amounts for: the calendar year sixty (60) days after the end of the calendar year.
-Covered California shall treat as confidential consistent with Section 1.4.1; and
+Covered California shall treat these materials as confidential consistent with Section 1.4.1; and

 m) Have successfully tested interfaces with Covered California’s eligibility and enrollment system or be prepared to complete successful interface tests by dates established by Covered California.